Ula666/Engineering_84/README.md

 - __Question 10__: What is Normalisation?
 __Answer__: Normalisation is a process of organizing a database to reduce redundancy and improve data integrity.
 It simplifies the database design.

 - __Question 11__: What is ERD?
 __Answer__: ERD (Entity Relational Diagram)is a type of structural diagram for use in database design.
 It shows the relationships of entity sets stored in a database.

+- __Question 12__: What is a Git?
+__Answer__: Git is a version control system.
+Every time you save your work, Git creates a commit.
+A commit is a snapshot of all your files at a point in time.

+- __Question 13__: What is a Github?
+__Answer__: Github is an online repository saved on a cloud.
+It makes it a lot easier for individuals and teams to use Git for version control and collaboration.